Catfish Hodge

 Bobby Allen Hodge (born May 31, 1945), better known as Catfish Hodge, is an American blues musician.

 Early life and education

-Hodge was born and grew up in Detroit, Michigan, United States.
+Hodge was born in Kentucky and grew up in Detroit, Michigan, United States.

 Career

 Catfish Hodge formed the Catfish Band, in which he sang and played guitar.
 The band performed in the 1960s Detroit Rock scene, opening up for Bob Seger, Black Sabbath, Ted Nugent, and played the Fillmore East.
 He played with the 1980s band Bluesbusters, which released two albums.

 During this period he also made frequent trips to the New Orleans area.
 Combining the sounds from Detroit and New Orleans, Hodge put out the album Soap's Opera, which featured Bonnie Raitt and Dr. John.

 In 1980, Hodge was signed to Adelphi Records.
 That year he formed a band called Chicken Legs, which toured 17 cities.

 In 1983, he and his brother Dallas Hodge formed a band called the Hodge Brothers Band, and performed music from the Chicken Legs album.

 In 1996, Hodge recorded a children's album, Adventures at Catfish Pond.